 Changes to NSF/ANSI 2019

-The previous edition of this American National Standard also underwent some significant revisions that might be useful for its users to know.
-NSF/ANSI 42-2019, when compared to the 2018 version, clarified testing for pH in the sampling procedures for chloramine reduction testing, and it corrected a previous error in Table 5.1 for “Structural integrity testing requirements.”
+Even further back in this standard’s history, NSF/ANSI 42-2019, when compared to the 2018 version, clarified testing for pH in the sampling procedures for chloramine reduction testing, and it corrected a previous error in Table 5.1 for “Structural integrity testing requirements.”

 All Annexes in NSF/ANSI 42-2019 were changed from alpha characters to numeric, preceded by “Normative” or “Informative.”
 For example, the previous Annex A became Informative Annex 1 (I-1).